 - Panel on Diagnostics in Mycology

-Drafts of pest specific Diagnostic Standards (Diagnostic protocols) are initially prepared by an individual expert or a group of experts (drafting team) according to a common format which ensures that the draft contains all necessary information to detect and positively identify a particular pest (instructions for authors ).
-Whenever available, validation data is also provided for the different tests included in the diagnostic protocols.
-The draft protocols are reviewed by the relevant Panels and submitted to a consultation phase among all EPPO member countries to ensure their wide acceptance.
+Drafts of pest specific Diagnostic Standards (Diagnostic protocols) are initially prepared by an individual expert or a group of experts (drafting team) according to a common format which ensures that the draft contains all necessary information to detect and identify a particular pest (instructions for authors ).
+Validation data is now also provided for most of the tests included in the diagnostic protocols.
+The draft protocols are reviewed by the relevant Panels and submitted for consultation to all EPPO member countries.

-For horizontal Standards no specific format exist but as pest Specific ones, draft are usually prepared by an individual expert or a drafting group.
+For horizontal Standards no specific format exists but as for pest Specific ones, drafts are usually prepared by an individual expert or a drafting group.

 Evaluation of the need for revision